deyran/pro-asp-net-mvc/chapter-15/gg-defining-custom-segment-variables.md

 -->

-* This method obtains the value of the custom variable in the route URL pattern and passes it to the view using the ViewBag.
-* To create the view for the action method, create the Views/Home folder, right-click on it, select add > MVC 5 View Page (Razor) from the pop-up menu and set the name to CustomVariable.cshtml.
-* Click the OK button to create the view and edit the contents to match Listing 15-17.
-    Listing 15-17.
-The contents of the CustomVariable.cshtml file.

 * To see the effect of the custom segment variable, start the application and navigate to the URL /Home/CustomVariable/Hello.
 * The CustomVariable action method in the Home controller is called, and the value of the custom segment variable is retrieved from the ViewBag and passed to the view.